ding-ma/mcgill-autoregistration/src/readme.md

 # ClosedSection

 * only works on **1 (one)** class right now

-This script is used when the class is marked as closed section from the quick add.
+* This script is used when the class is marked as closed section from the quick add.

-Function name: `closedSection`
+* Requires manually fill in the XPath of the button of course of choice after selecting the subject Function name: `closedSection`

 # MultiClassRegister